Paranoid personality disorder: Millon's subtypes

 Various researchers and clinicians may propose varieties and subsets or dimensions of personality related to the official diagnoses.
 Psychologist Theodore Millon has proposed five subtypes of paranoid personality:

 Differential diagnosis

-Paranoid personality disorder can involve, in response to stress, very brief psychotic episodes (lasting minutes to hours).
-The paranoid may also be at greater than average risk of experiencing major depressive disorder, agoraphobia, social anxiety disorder, obsessive-compulsive disorder and substance-related disorders.
+The paranoid may be at greater than average risk of experiencing major depressive disorder, agoraphobia, social anxiety disorder, obsessive–compulsive disorder, and substance-related disorders.
 Criteria for other personality disorder diagnoses are commonly also met, such as: schizoid, schizotypal, narcissistic, avoidant, borderline and negativistic personality disorder.